FraserThompson/dunedinsound.com/about.md

 Why not just put stuff on Facebook like everyone else?
 --------------------------
 I don't think Facebook is designed for long term storage, also the interface sucks and makes it impossible to find anything again.
-I decided to make a more permanent and easy to use archive, the idea being that artists/fans will be able to access it decades from now.
+This is meant to be a more permanent archive, the idea being that artists/fans will be able to access it decades from now.

 What equipment do you use?
 ---------------------------
 * Panasonic G85 micro four-thirds camera with vintage M42 mount lenses, usually an Asahi Pentax 50mm 1.4 (the one with the radioactive element).
-* Panasonic G6 as a b cam for multi-angle video
+* Panasonic G6 as a b-cam for multi-angle video.
 * Custom binaural headset: Two electret microphones shoved into a pair of earplugs and wired up to a battery box.
 They go in my ears.
 * Roland R-05 portable recorder.
 Built in mics are okay as a backup.